rackerlabs/auter-manager/README.md

     * `10`

 ## Playbooks
+- `auter_manager.yml` loads up `auter_installer` and `auter_scheduler` roles to install, configure and schedule Auter based on devices configured in the CSV file.
+It is intended to be the 'default' playbook to use to set up everything in one go.
 - `auter_install.yml` will install and configure Auter based on devices configured in the CSV file.
 - `auter_scheduler.yml` on its own handles the crontab configuration for the two main fonctions of Auter: prep and apply.
 The play will write the cron scheduling into file **/etc/cron.d/auter**
 - `auter_reporter.yml` is an easy way to gather information on Auter status and latest use for any number of devices.
 The result file will be place into sub-directory **output**.